Achievable logoAchievable logo

 Hydrocephalus

 The term hydrocephalus is derived from the Greek words “hydro” meaning water and “cephalus” meaning head.
-It is a condition in which the primary characteristic is excessive accumulation of CSF in the brain causing dilation of the ventricles and often, but not always, leading to increased intracranial pressure.
+It’s a condition in which the primary feature is excessive accumulation of CSF in the brain, causing dilation of the ventricles and often (but not always) increased intracranial pressure.

 Types of primary hydrocephalus:

 i) Obstructive or non-communicating hydrocephalus: This type is due to obstruction of CSF flow out of the ventricles.
-It is seen in congenital stenosis of the cerebral aqueduct of Sylvius, Arnold -Chiari malformations etc. or is acquired due to tumors, hemorrhages etc. that block the flow of CSF.
+It is seen in congenital stenosis of the cerebral aqueduct of Sylvius, Arnold-Chiari malformations, etc., or it may be acquired due to tumors, hemorrhages, etc., that block CSF flow.

-ii) Non-obstructive or communicating hydrocephalus: In communicating hydrocephalus, CSF can easily flow from ventricles to the subarachnoid space.
-It occurs due to overproduction or reduced absorption of CSF like in choroid plexus papillomas, scarring post-meningitis, SAH, dural sinus thrombosis etc.
+ii) Non-obstructive or communicating hydrocephalus: In communicating hydrocephalus, CSF can flow from the ventricles to the subarachnoid space.
+It occurs due to overproduction or reduced absorption of CSF, such as in choroid plexus papillomas, scarring post-meningitis, SAH, dural sinus thrombosis, etc.

 In the early stages of hydrocephalus, the periventricular white matter loses myelin and axons.
-If pressure is not relieved, permanent atrophy of initially, white matter followed by grey matter occurs.
-This causes spastic paralysis, loss of bladder function, and dementia.
-In young children, before closing of fontanelles, hydrocephalus causes an increase in head circumference while in adults, head circumference does not change.
+If pressure is not relieved, permanent atrophy occurs - initially in white matter, followed by grey matter.
+This can cause spastic paralysis, loss of bladder function, and dementia.
+In young children (before closure of the fontanelles), hydrocephalus increases head circumference.
+In adults, head circumference does not change.

 Cerebral edema